Juxt-FM/graphql/README.md

-# Hedger GraphQL Service
+# JUXT GraphQL Service

-This component of the Hedger application serves as a GraphQL wrapper for all of the services this project provides, as well as 3rd party market APIs.
+This component of the JUXT application serves as a GraphQL wrapper for all of the services this project provides, as well as 3rd party market APIs.

 Technologies:

 - Express
 - Apollo
+- AWS SNS
-- MongoDB
+- Gremlin/AWS Neptune

 ## Setup